 If evidence of discrimination is present, the EEOC says to intervene immediately, correct any discriminatory effects and prevent the discrimination from happening again.

 In this example, the disciplinary action to which the employee has been subjected should be amended.
 And if they would have received any pay, seniority or other benefits had they not been disciplined, those should be awarded, too.

 The organization would then need to decide whether the manager who administered the disparate discipline should be disciplined and if so, how.
-From there, the organization should inform them about the investigation, the results and the basis for the action.
+From there, the organization should inform them about the investigation, the results, and the basis for the action.

 In addition, the EEOC says to document the results of the investigation and any corrective action taken.

-A few more tips for an airtight workplace investigation
+Extra tips for an airtight workplace investigation

 Now is a good time to review your workplace investigation policies and practices to ensure you are effectively handling employee complaints from intake to closure.